 - A urine specimen will also be requested at the time of the blood draw.

 - Drink plenty of water the day before and leading up to the lab draw.

 - Additional instructions may be provided upon ordering/scheduling.

-* All information subject to change.
-Please check with Bio-Center Laboratory with any questions.
+* All information is subject to change.
+Please check with Bio-Center Laboratory for any questions.